 What are the alternatives if I can’t get it?

 There is another prescription medication – Metoclopramide, also known as Reglan – that works very similarly to domperidone in that its “on label” use is treating nausea and vomiting, but it also inhibits dopamine and increases milk supply.
-This drug is approved by the FDA.

 The downside to Reglan is that depression is a side effect.
 Since new mothers are susceptible to post-partum depression, taking a drug with this side effect may be contraindicated, especially if you have a family or personal history of depression.